 Add the croutons to the bowls with chopped romaine and then drizzle with the dressing.

-You can top these salads with a number of vegan options, including any of the following:
+You can top these salads with many vegan options, including any of the following:

-- Chopped green or black olives adds both color and flavor
+- Chopped green or black olives add both color and flavor

 - Vegan chicken makes a great salad topping

 - I love adding roasted chickpeas to my salads

 - Of course, freshly-ground black pepper and vegan parmesan are great too!